 He told me he thought he could drive slowly enough to accommodate me, but that first we should make a trial run.
 We did this, but instead of driving ahead and then busying himself with some task while he waited for me to catch up, he insisted on driving down a country road ahead of me at the same speed I could walk.
 After only an hour of this, we both agreed it wouldn’t work.
 Then he suggested that I come along on his trip simply as a companion and walk whenever I could fit it in.
 I thought this over for a few days and finally decided why not?

 The two of us left Port Townsend early in September as he had planned.
-What I didn’t know about Hank was that he was a serious alcoholic.
+What I didn’t know about Sam was that he was a serious alcoholic.
 At first he tried to entice me to drink with him.
 When I told him I seldom drank alcoholic beverages, he tried to restrain himself for my benefit.

 That didn’t last long.
 Soon he was up to what proved to be his standard allotment: four glasses of Bacardi rum a day.
 Yes!
 Four!
 Bacardi was a clear kind of rum that looked like water, my favorite drink!.
 But it didn’t taste like water!
 As soon as we got settled into a campground for the night, he would fill a ten oz. drinking glass full of ice and then fill the space that was left with straight rum.
 He drank one while I was getting dinner, another one with dinner, and after dinner he would sit at the table and drink two more.
 Inevitably, he would go to sleep in his chair.
 Actually, “Passing Out” would be a better description.
 At first I would try to arouse him to get him to go into his room and go to bed; I slept on a sofa about four feet away from where he was sitting, and I hesitated to get in bed while he was in the same room.
 It was a hopeless endeavor.
 He could not be awakened.
 So I ignored him and went to bed anyway.
 Sometime in the night, he would get up and go to his own room.
 I thought it was a terribly sad situation to be in at his age.

 However his drinking proved to be to my advantage for the walking I wanted to do.
 We soon established a routine.
 I would get up as soon as it was daylight, eat a hasty breakfast and start out walking along our route.
 Due to his hung-over condition, he would sleep late, then fix his own breakfast, get the motor home ready and pick me up around ten or eleven.
 We kept this up for the entire circumnavigation of the United States except when we were passing through heavily populated areas or over curvy mountain roads, such as south of Glacier Park where there were almost no shoulders.
 Where it was possible, he kindly took country roads so walking would be more pleasant for me.
-I was able to walk for at least three hours a day.
+I was able to walk for at least three hours a day; most often more.
 I loved it.

 Walking every morning in all those states was the thrill of a lifetime.
 There were beautiful fall colors.
 I saw birds and animals I had never seen before: sage thrashers, road runners, alligators, armadillos, to name a few.
 I saw wonderful farms, New England connected farm houses, the barns of Pennsylvania, the antebellum houses of the old south, the old French buildings of New Orleans, the endlessly open sky of Texas, the River Walk in San Antonio, the Rio Grande at El Paso (where I walked across a bridge into Mexico), and Big Bend (where I waded across the river just to say I’d done it), the California coast at big Sur, the Hearst mansion!

 After that, he called me a few times and asked me to come to his house for dinner.
 I made up excuses.
 After his treating me to such a wonderful trip, I could not bring myself to be honest and tell him I never wanted to see him again.
 He stopped calling.
-Even though I find drunken people obnoxious, I will say that Hank was always kind and good to me, and I take the time here to address him post mortem.
-Thank you, Hank, for one of my life’s great experiences.
+Even though I find drunken people obnoxious, I will say that Sam was always kind and good to me, and I take the time here to address him post mortem.
+Thank you, Sam, for one of my life’s great experiences.